rrovetto/rrovetto/affiliations-and-work/papers/astroportal/README.md

-Proof of ideation of AstroPortal concept
+Evidence of ideation of AstroPortal concept.